• Skip to primary navigation

 A pie can be sweet or savory and comprises a pie crust with a filling.
 Pastry is used to line a pie dish which can have shallow or high sides.
 Pies can be open topped, or have a pastry top.

-A galette is a rustic French dessert - a circle of pastry with a fresh fruit filling.
+A galette is a rustic French dessert - a circle of pastry with a often with a fresh fruit filling (though they can also be savory).
 The fruit is placed in the center of the pastry circle and the outer edges of the pastry are folded over the fruit before it is baked in the oven.
 There is less form to a galette than a pie or tart.

 How can you fix cracked pie crust?